 Challenger OS By the Numbers

-The Infinite Discs Challenger OS listing also shows a similar flight chart, but I don’t feel as though the Challenger OS is as overstable as represented.
-I noticed a small turn and a little less fade, I’d probably give it a -0.5 high speed turn and 2 fade (I also feel the Challenger has a slight amount of turn not represented in the flight chart).
-I’d rate the Challenger OS closer to a 2 speed than a 3 speed.
+I noticed a small turn and a little less fade, I’d probably give it a -0.5 high speed turn and 2 fade.
+I’d rate the Challenger OS slower than a 3 speed.

 Challenger OS Putting Notes

 Inside 50 feet (15 meters) the Challenger OS putts similarly to the original Discraft Challenger.
 It’s close to a point and shoot putter, but it has a little more fade so I found the need to aim slightly right.
 Like the Challenger, the Challenger OS holds most lines when putting within 50 feet due to the high glide.
 I noticed that the Challenger OS doesn’t float as much as the Challenger and has a little bit straighter flight, but not an awful lot different.
 This produces a higher degree consistency and makes for a great pitch or push putter.
 The trade off here is a slightly reduced finesse.
 The original challenger can find nearly any window and is a great shot shaping putter, the Challenger OS is a little better at holding its line and is just slightly less workable.
 However, in most situations I did not notice a large difference.

 The increased stability of course helps with windy conditions.
 You’re not going fight the wind like you do with your Zone, but it provides extra durability in volatile conditions for one of your favorite workhorse putters.
 The Challenger OS is also not overstable to the point where it drops hard so it is not debilitating and I don’t find it any more likely to roll away than most putters.